istio/istio.io/content/en/docs/tasks/security/authz-tcp/index.md

 EOF
 {{< /text >}}

-**Congratulations!** When you point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`), you should see now the following sections working as intended:
+Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`), you should see now the following sections working as intended:

 * **Book Details** on the lower left side, which includes: book type, number of pages, publisher, etc.
 * **Book Reviews** on the lower right side, which includes: red stars.

-You successfully deployed a workload communicating over TCP traffic and applied both a mesh-level and a workload-level authentication policy to enforce access control for the requests.
+**Congratulations!** You successfully deployed a workload communicating over TCP traffic and applied both a mesh-level and a workload-level authorization policy to enforce access control for the requests.

 ## Cleanup